mgtron278/mgtron278/README.md

 💼 I’m actively seeking opportunities to collaborate on mid-senior level and entry level roles in the fields of AI and Machine Learning.

+🛠️ Check out my projects on [GitHub](https://github.com/mgtron278) to see what I've been working on!

+This will invite visitors to click through and explore your repositories directly.
+Feel free to tweak the wording to match your personal style!

 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/surya-guttikonda/)!

 😄 Pronouns: He/Him